pandayuanyu/generative-photography/README.md

 * Support Complex Camera Settings: Currently we only support single camera setting control during generation.
 It is theoretically feasible to simultaneously embed complex camera settings in a high-dimensional encoding form.
-It takes some engineer ing efforts on the realistic data simulation pipeline as it requires a long and dedicated sequence of the real-world simulation, such as performing optical simulation (focal length and aperture) first, followed by CMOS simulation
+It takes some engineering efforts on the realistic data simulation pipeline as it requires a long and dedicated sequence of the real-world simulation, such as performing optical simulation (focal length and aperture) first, followed by CMOS simulation